mdozmorov/MachineLearning_notes/README.md

 ## DL Courses & Tutorials

 - [The Ultimate FREE Machine Learning Study Plan](https://github.com/python-engineer/ml-study-plan) - A complete study plan to become a Machine Learning Engineer with links to all FREE resources.

+- [dive-into-machine-learning](https://github.com/hangtwenty/dive-into-machine-learning) - Dive into Machine Learning with Python Jupyter notebook and scikit-learn!
+Links to many resources

 - [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/) by Terence Parr and Jeremy Howard.